natesymer/FHSTwitterEngine/README.markdown

 - `NSError`
 - `nil`

 In the case of `authenticatedUserIsBlocking:isID:`, an NSString will be returned.
 It will be `@"YES"` to indicate YES and `@"NO"` to indicate NO. Additionally, it will return an NSError if it fails.
+How else could I prevent false negatives?

 **For the future**

 Feel free to [email](mailto:nate@natesymer.com) me for suggestions.

+- Specify AppID and Secret for each request for added security
+- Add full search API support

 **IMPORTANT**